Manderby/ColorPresto/readme.txt

 Description:
 ------------

-Color Machine is a Mac application to showcase the capabilities of the scietific color conversion library CML (Color Machine Library).
+Color Prompt is a desktop application to showcase the capabilities of the scietific color conversion library CML (Color Machine Library).

-The implementation is still under development.

 clone including all submodules: git clone --recurse-submodules URL

-Email: colormachine@manderc.com
+Email: colorprompt@manderc.com
-Follow on Twitter for latest developments: @Manderby52

 Contribute & License:
 ---------------------
-The implementation is still under development.
-Please be patient and do not contribute.
+Contribution is up for discussion.
+Just get in contact.

 License: Public Domain